dsaidgovsg/changelog-gen/README.md

 to auto-format the entire code base.

+## `.clog.yaml` Configuration

+The parsing of the commit messages (in particular the titles) can be controlled via the values set by `.clog.yaml` in the current working directory (or you can override via `-c /path/to/.clog.yaml`).

+As the parsing feature set is still growing and fairly unstable, there will not be any specifications yet and do expect new / breaking changes to take place (though any major changes will be tagged.)

+Refer to the example [`.clog.yaml`](.clog.yaml) for usage at the moment.

 ## CLI Example

 You will need to install the package first.
 To do so locally (if you git-cloned the repository):